Wodajo/Offensive/The big plans after tomorrow.md

 1. Use this knowledge in context of security (both offensive and deffensive):
 - CEH preparations
 - playing around with fw (pfsense as first) and IPS (snort)
+- THM?

-2. I'm looking forward CCNP, OSCP and CISSP
+2. I'm looking forward PNPT, OSCP and CISSP
 2. more Sec.
 Engineering knowledge and skills
    rather low-level.
 Try to get a hold of as specific understanding as you can